 Step 3: Set Up Online Bill Pay with Your Checking Account

-If you haven’t already, set up automatic online bill pay with your checking account for the transactions you can’t charge to your credit card without paying a fee.
+If you haven’t already, set up an automatic online bill pay with your checking account for the transactions you can’t charge to your credit card without paying a fee.
 Balance My Checkbook (see below) will allow you to set up recurring transactions, like a mortgage or auto payment.
 This allows you to pay things easily while on the road.
 Need to send a check?
 No worries, your bank will send one for you!

 Make sure you set up any bill which is the same every month as an automatic payment.
 Again, all about saving you time on the road.